“For man looketh on the outward appearance, but the Lord looketh on the heart.”

 Seth was a good boy.
 He deserved much more than this life.
 One day soon, she aimed to see he got it.

-DANIEL MYERS watched the fingers of dawn stretch across the sky revealing a pale March sun.
+DANIEL MYERS searched the horizon for signs of trouble as the first orange streaks fringed the morning sky.
+He patted the shotgun that lay on the seat beside him as the March sun made its weak appearance.
 The wagon, pulled by two workhorses, crawled at a snail’s pace.
 He removed a pocket watch and checked the time.
-His fingers traced the beautiful engraving, lingering over the precious words a moment as was his habit, before snapping it closed.
-He had been on the wheel-rutted road for hours.
+His thumb traveled over the engraving, lingering over the precious script a moment as was his habit, before snapping it closed.
+For two hours he’d been jostled along the wheel-rutted road.
 This trip would be the last into town before the spring rains.
 Soon the ice would melt, and the way would be no more than a muddy stretch of land, breaking the axels off any wagon foolish enough to attempt it.
 A chill clung to the air.
-He reached out to tuck a quilt around Misty’s lap.
+He tucked a quilt around Misty’s lap.
 It would be noon before they arrived in West Briar.

 Misty sat chatting away like a squirrel with a nut.
 Her eyes sparkled like her Mama’s; her cheeks were rosy like winter apples.
 She had his stubborn chin and straight, dark hair.
 Nothing escaped the nine-year-old’s attention.